 I have concentrated on providing a high quality general, colorectal, endoscopic and paediatric surgical service.

 I perform a wide variety of operations privately at a number of different hospitals around London. (see areas of expertise).
-I perform all robotic surgery at The Wellington Hospital and bowel cancer surgery at The Wellington Hospital and Bushey Spire Hospital.
-I perform general paediatric surgery including hernia repairs and surgery for undescended testes for older children at Bushey Spire Hospital and for babies and children of any age at The Portland Hospital.
+I perform all robotic surgery and bowel cancer surgery at The Wellington Hospital.
+I perform general paediatric surgery including hernia repairs and surgery for undescended testes for children and babies at The Portland Hospital.
 I perform minor and intermediate surgery including hernia repairs, abdominal wall reconstruction, appendicectomy, haemorrhoid surgery, pilonidal sinus, rectal prolapse and endoscopy in all my places of work (See Contact Details).

 I qualified from the Royal London Hospital in 1989 and spent my early training years in North East Thames Hospital and various hospitals around the south coast.
 My specialist training was based in the South East including Guy’s and Royal Sussex County Hospitals.
-I was appointed a clinical fellow in Australia working in a Sydney teaching hospital, in the Colorectal and Trauma Units.
+I was appointed a Clinical Fellow for 1 year in Australia, working in a Sydney teaching hospital, treating patients with colorectal cancer, patients with multiple trauma and patients with burns from the bush fires.

 As a consultant, I have expanded my colorectal practice to perform laparoscopic and robotic resections for colorectal cancer and introducing new haemorrhoid procedures such as haemorrhoidal artery ligation (HALO) procedure.
 I am part of a team of two surgeons performing Robotic Colorectal Surgery, the only service of its kind being performed in London and the South East of England.
 I have introduced and maintained a laparoscopic colorectal service as well as a TEMS (transanal endoscopic microsurgery) service for benign and malignant rectal tumours.
 My other main interest is adult hernia repairs under local anaesthesia and abdominal wall reconstruction for complex hernias and abdominal wall problems.